Cheepurupalli-Praneeth/Review-Analysis/README.md

 ### Configuration
 1. Obtain an access token for the API.
-2. Create a config.json file in the project directory with the following structure:
+2. Modify the config.json file in the project directory with the following structure:
    ```json
    {
     "API_KEY": "your-api-token-here"